lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 .. warning:: Don't forget to replace **INPUT_DIR** and **OUTPUT_DIR** with the path
              to your local input and output directory.
-You must not change the path after the **:** since this path is describing the internal file system within the containe!
+You must not change the path after the **:** since this path is describing the internal file system within the container!

 Embedding and Sampling a Dataset
 -----------------------------------